 Suddenly, even though she was ecstatic to be a mom, what became crushing to her was that she was 50 years older than her daughter.
 She began to think about how old she would be when her daughter was 20 (70), when she was 30 (80) and so on.
 It became crystal clear that to see her daughter to that age that Judith was going to have to finally lose the weight she had been carrying around.
 How she was going to do that would be another story.

 Until you really think about it you don’t realize how difficult it is for a filmmaker to make a documentary film about themselves.
 How do you remain unbiased?
 Give the audience the true story?
 There are many question with the answers never being evident or easy.

 The desperate attempt to stay connected to her mother by saving every little item she owned, like things from lipstick to a meat grinder, really illunimates the borderline unhealthy attachment she had to her mother.
 Showing yourself in that light cannot be easy…or is it that she doesn’t really see it.
 As for the hoarding tendancies, I am not sure that she truly acknowledges that either.
 It might be clear as day for us viewers, but I am not sure what the director/subject sees.

 Then there is her daughter being a substitute for her mother.
-The child is clearly a way to fill the void that the death of her mother has brought about in her life is evident.
+That the child is clearly a way to fill the void that the death of her mother has brought about in her life is evident.
 Smothering to say the least.
 Indulging the child’s every whim including painting her entire flat white because the child makes an offhand remark.
 Makes me wonder how that mother-daughter relationship is going to evolve as the child grows.

 Bottom line is that the subject of this film is not always likable.
 Strange to say as she is the one who made the film.
 Again, it leads me to believe that she is not fully aware of her behaviour or how it looks to the outside world.